 Comics Forum 2016 takes place 3rd and 4th November as part of 2016’s Thought Bubble Festival.
-The call for papers can be seen below, with a closing deadline for submissions of 25th July.
+The call for papers can be seen below, and registration for the event is now open.

 For more details about this year’s academic events, or to contact the organisers, please visit the Comics Forum website.

 Genre has played an active role in generating and shaping our knowledge and understanding of comics.
 It is a term that has been used to describe the medium itself (e.g. comics as a genre of literature), formats within the medium (e.g. the graphic novel as a genre of comics), and the various thematic clusters of stories told within comics (romance, western, horror etc.).
 Comics may support and adhere to the conventions, styles, structures and effects of a given genre, or they might redefine, challenge, and violate its definitions and boundaries through their form and content.
 While comics scholars have undertaken studies of genre in comics – particularly a strong and expanding corpus focusing upon the superhero genre, for instance – the subject remains relatively underdeveloped in Comics Studies by comparison with other fields such as Film Studies and Literary Studies.